siredmar/eRTK/README.md

 The code this time only supports machines with 24bit program counter, so only the ones with more than 128kB flash have a chance to run directly.

-If the smaller ones should be supported a 16bit program counter option has to be implemented, mostly the context switch push() and pop() are to be adopted.
+If the smaller ones should be supported a 16bit program counter option has to be implemented, mostly the context switch push() and pop() have to be adopted.